persadha/practicum100_portfolios/Business Analysis/README.md

 Generally, the ratio of sessions over the visit was 1.08.
 In other words, eight users visited the website two times in one hundred users.
 This was a pretty small amount, so we could confidently say that users only saw the site once on regular days.
 However, during high season the percentage could reach 1.22.

-Looking at the heatmap above, we see that ad source #3, #4, and #5 brought the most visitors to the site.
+Looking at the heatmap above, we saw that ad source #3, #4, and #5 brought the most visitors to the site.
 At the end of the year, source #4 made the highest visit with 13144 sessions.
 On the other hand, source #7 performed poorly by attracting not more than nine sessions in a month.

 <p align="center">
 <img src="https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/images/sessions_per_source.png" alt="sessions_per_source" width="70%"/>